-Contact sports in pregnancy
+Contact sports and pregnancy

-Contact sports are activities such as football, hockey or martial arts.
+Contact sports are activities such as football, rugby, hockey or martial arts.
 Because of the way they are played, there is a risk of your bump being hit and so it’s best not to do them at all while you’re pregnant.

 If you’re part of a team though, you could still train with them – perhaps in the gym – as long as you don’t do anything where you could get hit.

 Activities that have a risk of falling during pregnancy

 Any exercise or activity where there is a risk of falling, such as skiing, climbing or horse riding, can be risky.
 This is because your growing bump alters your centre of gravity, which can make it harder to keep your balance.

 If you cycle and you’re worried about falling, you could change to indoor cycling in a gym.

 You shouldn’t exercise at high altitudes (over 2,500 metres) unless you are used to it, as it reduces the oxygen supply to you and your baby.